 Date and place of issuance:

 Name and address of the issuer (Bidder):

 STATEMENT OF LEGAL AND REGULATORY COMPLIANCE

-Hereby we declare that
+Hereby we declare that9

-We are aware of, and comply with, the standards laid down in the Labor Management Procedure We conform to all national laws and applicable regulations concerning employment, labor employee relations, and labor and working conditions; We are committed to providing a safe and healthy environment for our employees and to impleme all occupational health and safety requirements as stipulated by national legislation; We do not tolerate any form of child, forced or slavery work.
-We prohibit any form of harassment, sexual harassment, abuse, violence, including GBV at work forbid direct or indirect discrimination against any employee or groups of employees on any grand for whatever reason.
-We confirm that a worker GM is available We confirm that no worker GM is available but will be established by the time the contract is sign r and enting k and round
+- We are aware of, and comply with, the standards laid down in the Labor Management Procedures; - We conform to all national laws and applicable regulations concerning employment, labor and employee relations, and labor and working conditions; - We are committed to providing a safe and healthy environment for our employees and to implementing all occupational health and safety requirements as stipulated by national legislation; - We do not tolerate any form of child, forced or slavery work. - We prohibit any form of harassment, sexual harassment, abuse, violence, including GBV at work and forbid direct or indirect discrimination against any employee or groups of employees on any ground and for whatever reason. - We confirm that a worker GM is available - We confirm that no worker GM is available but will be established by the time the contract is signed.

-We hereby state that should we be awarded with the contract; we shall adopt the Labor Manage Procedures applicable to the project and incorporate them in our practice. ment
+We hereby state that should we be awarded with the contract; we shall adopt the Labor Management Procedures applicable to the project and incorporate them in our practice.